-Attention (or concentration), and memory are two mental skills directly related.
+Attention–or concentration– and memory are two critical mental skills and are directly related.
 In fact, many memory complaints have nothing to do with the actual ability to remember things.
 They come from a failure to focus properly on the task at hand.

 Take the example of not remembering where you parked your car after shopping at the mall… It is likely that you did not pay much attention to where you parked the car in the first place, thus leaving your brain with few opportunities to register any information that could be recalled later to help you find your car.
 The same reasoning goes for not remembering where we put our glasses!